-The average spring bottom temperature time series for the 3LNO region shows large inter-annual variations of about 1° C amplitude and a downward trend that started in 1984.
+The average spring bottom temperature time series for the Div.
+3LNO region shows large inter-annual variations of about 1°C amplitude and a downward trend that started in 1984.
 This trend continued until the early-1990s.
-The highest temperature in the 25-year record occurred in 1983 when the average temperature was 3.2° C and the lowest temperature of 0.25° C occurred in 1990.
-Recently, temperatures have increased over the lows of the early-1990s with the average bottom temperature during the spring of 1999 and 2000 reaching 2° C. During the spring of 2001 to 2003, the average bottom temperature decreased over the 2000 value to about 1° C in 2003, the 11° coldest in the 28 year record (Fig.7, bottom panel).
-In 2004 the average spring bottom temperature increased significantly over 2003 to $>2^{\circ}$ C, the highest since the early-1980s.
+The highest temperature in the 25-year record occurred in 1983 when the average temperature was 3.2°C and the lowest temperature of 0.25°C occurred in 1990.
+Recently, temperatures have increased over the lows of the early-1990s with the average bottom temperature during the spring of 1999 and 2000 reaching 2°C. During the spring of 2001 to 2003, the average bottom temperature decreased over the 2000 value to about 1°C in 2003, the 11^{th} coldest in the 28 year record (Fig. 9, bottom panel).
+In 2004 the average spring bottom temperature increased significantly over 2003 to >2°C, the highest since the early 1980s but decreased to slightly <2°C in the spring of 2005.

 The spring and fall bottom temperature maps together with the number and weight of shrimp caught per set for NAFO Div.
-3LNO are shown in Fig. 8 to 11.
-In general, spring bottom temperatures in the northern areas ranged from $<0^{\circ}$ C in the inshore regions of the Avalon Channel to $>3^{\circ}$ C at the shelf edge.
-Over the central and southern areas bottom temperatures ranged from 1° C to $>3.5^{\circ}$ C on the Southeast Shoal and $>3^{\circ}$ C along the edge of the Grand Bank.
-During the cold years from 1990-1995 virtually the entire 3L area (except the deeper slope regions) and a significant portion of 3NO was covered by $<0^{\circ}$ C water (Colbourne 2000).
-Beginning around 1996 the area of $<0^{\circ}$ C water began to retract and by 1999 it was restricted to a small area in the Avalon Channel.
-During 2001 and 2003 the area of $<0^{\circ}$ C water began to increase again covering most of the plateau of the Grand Bank in Div.
-3L, however, during the spring of 2004 bottom temperatures warmed considerably over the previous year.
-On average temperatures in 3L during the fall are very similar to spring values with $<0^{\circ}$ C water covering most of the area during cold years.
-During the warm years of 1998 and 1999 again most of the coldest water was restricted to the deeper portions of the Avalon Channel.
-In the shallower regions of 3NO however, fall bottom temperatures are generally warmer than spring values (by 2° - 3° C) as a result of summer surface heating (Colbourne, 2000; Colbourne and Murphy, 2000).
+3LNO are shown in Fig. 10 to 12.
+In general, spring bottom temperatures in the northern areas ranged from <0°C in the inshore regions of the Avalon Channel to >3°C at the shelf edge.
+Over the central and southern areas bottom temperatures ranged from 1°C to >3.5°C on the Southeast Shoal and >3°C along the edge of the Grand Bank.
+During the cold years from 1990-1995 virtually the entire 3L area (except the deeper slope regions) and a significant portion of Div.
+3NO was covered by <0°C water (Colbourne, 2000).
+Beginning around 1996 the area of <0°C water began to retract and by 1999 it was restricted to a small area in the Avalon Channel.
+During 2001 and 2003 the area of <0°C water began to increase again covering most of the plateau of the Grand Bank in Div.
+3L, however, during the spring of 2004 this area reached a record low.
+During the spring of 2005 the area of <0°C water increased slightly over the previous year remained below normal.
+On average bottom temperatures in 3L during the fall are very similar to spring values with <0°C water covering most of the area during cold years.
+During the warm years of 1998 and 1999 most of the coldest water was restricted to the deeper portions of the Avalon Channel.
+In the shallower regions of 3NO, however, fall bottom temperatures are generally warmer than spring values (by 2°-3°C) as a result of summer surface heating (Colbourne, 2000; Colbourne and Murphy, 2000).